 The most popular place to throw water is around the moat.
 People pump the moat water out in a big bucket to throw at anyone or any vehicle passing by.

-I personally didn’t want to run the risk of getting sick from dirty water.
+I didn’t want to run the risk of getting sick from dirty water.
 So I stayed away from the moat.
 In the Old City near Tha Phae Gate, restaurants and hotels generously offered facet water (still best not to drink) in a large bucket.
 Some places also put a block of ice in the bucket to keep the water icy cold.
 I simply scooped the water out and filled up my bucket and water gun.

 Other than the parade day, I preferred to be stationed in one place.
 My next door hotel was throwing a party out in the small street.
 I saw a bucket of icy-cold water and beers, and joined the hotel guests and staff in the party!
 It was definitely more fun to squirt water to passers-by.
 During the “downtime,” I got to mingle with other travelers.
 When we didn’t have other targets, of course, we threw a bucket of water overhead to bless each other.

-Seven Survival Tips for Songkran 2018
+Seven Survival Tips for Songkran Festival 2019

 1. Book As Early As Possible

 By the time we searched for the airline tickets, they were way more expensive than we wanted to pay.
-We decided to use the airline mileage.
+We decided to use airline mileage.
 But it was nerve-wracking as we were put on the waiting list for three different departure/return dates and didn’t get confirmed until two weeks before.
 We knew we couldn’t wait for the flight confirmation to book the rooms, so made hotel reservations with free cancellation.
-As you can image, it was hectic because we had to come up with three different itineraries.
+As you can imagine, it was hectic because we had to come up with three different itineraries.
 Once the flights were confirmed, we had to make some changes to our hotels and tours.
 If I had to do it all over again, I would book my accommodations earlier for a piece of mind.

 2. Expect to Get Wet…Everywhere

-If you don’t want to get wet, it’s best to avoid traveling to Thailand during the festival.
+If you don’t want to get wet, it’s best to avoid traveling to Thailand during the Songkran festival.
 Of course, each city has a central stage for massive water fights.
 However, it is truly a countrywide celebration!
 There is no way of getting around it.

 That said, be ready to get wet during the festival.
 Songkran festival supposedly lasts three days.
 But in my experience, it sporadically started one day before.
 You might randomly get sprayed with water on the street.
 Locals and tourists were there for the festival, so no one really got mad (and you shouldn’t be, either).